This Is Not That: Spiritual Growth

 Growth, in the kingdom, isn’t a ladder to climb—it’s a life to receive.
 It doesn’t come by managing outcomes but by trusting the One who holds them.

-“So we eagerly wait for the hope of righteousness” (Galatians 5:5).
+“So we eagerly wait for the hope of righteousness” (Gal 5:5).
 Meaning, we don’t produce it; we wait for it.
 And not the kind of waiting that looks like twiddling your thumbs—but the kind that aches for love’s arrival.

 I’ll never forget waiting at Fort Stewart when my kid brother’s unit came home from Iraq.